vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/12_Wind_Energy.md

 20
 Figure 12.7 shows a typical power curve for a 2 MW turbine, on top of which are drawn a cubic function of velocity at the theoretical Betz limit (red curve), a cubic (blue) at 44% efficiency (ε = 0.44), and the green manufacturer's curve [^77].
 Notice that the turbine performance

-Figure 12.7: Actual data (thickly-clustered black circles) of power delivered by a tur- bine rated at 2 MW, as a function of wind velocity.
-The red curve represents the the- oretical Betz limit of 59%, appearing as a cubic function of velocity-as Eq.
-12.2 dic- tates.
-The better-matching blue curve corre- sponds to an overall efficiency & =
+Figure 12.7: Actual data (thickly-clustered black circles) of power delivered by a turbine rated at 2 MW, as a function of wind velocity.
+The red curve represents the theoretical Betz limit of 59%, appearing as a cubic function of velocity-as Eq.
+12.2 dictates.
+The better-matching blue curve corresponds to an overall efficiency & =
 Cp = 0.44 (44%), and the green curve-which rolls over from the cubic function and saturates at higher velocities-is the manufacturer's expectation for the unit [^77].
 The "cut-in" velocity for this turbine is around 3.5 m/s: note the small step up from zero output in the green curve.
 This turbine saturates around 12 m/s: the green curve flattens out and no black circles appear above the cutoff.
 From ©2017 Wiley.
 [^77]: Fischer et al. (2017), "Statistical learning for windpower: a modeling and stability study towards forecasting"demonstrates the aspects covered in the previous paragraph: "cutting in" just above 3 m/s and maxing out (saturating) beyond about 12 m/s.
 In between, it closely follows a cubic function at an overall efficiency of 44% (blue curve).
 12 Wind Energy